RenderKit/embree/doc/src/api.md

 [Upgrading from Embree 2 to Embree 3].

-The API supports scenes consisting of different geometry types such as triangle meshes, quad meshes (triangle pairs), flat curves, round curves, oriented curves, subdivision meshes, instances, and user-defined geometries.
+The API supports scenes consisting of different geometry types such as triangle meshes, quad meshes (triangle pairs), grid meshes, flat curves, round curves, oriented curves, subdivision meshes, instances, and user-defined geometries.
 See Section [Scene Object] for more information.

 Finding the closest hit of a ray segment with the scene